Skip to content

 How to enroll in a Working at Heights training

-At Coast2Coast, we provide private training courses for those who wish to earn a Working at Heights certificate.
+At Coast2Coast, we provide private WAH training courses for those who wish to earn a Working at Heights certificate.
 Training is offered in an online blended format, allowing the student(s) to complete half of their training online prior to attending an in-class session.
-In-class training may be completed at the location of your choice.
-We will send one of our highly-trained instructors to you!
+The in-class portion includes a practical component, ensuring participants gain hands-on experience with fall arrest systems, safety belt usage, and safety net applications.

 Register for First Aid Training